 Defining Communication Goals

 Once you’ve established where communication needs to be improved, you’ll need to define what goals you’re hoping your communication plan will help achieve.
-Let’s say your company is preparing to announce a big event that’s aimed at recognizing loyal clients or customers you’ve had all these years.
+Let’s say you're making a big company event announcement that’s aimed at recognizing loyal clients or customers you’ve had all these years.
 What do you want the customers and clients to walk away from the event feeling?
 How are you going to convey gratitude for their loyalty?
 Brainstorming effective communication tactics such as hiring inspirational keynote speakers, fundraising for specific community causes, as well as organizing press releases or engaging local media are ways your company can work toward getting your message across.

 Channeling the Message

-After determining who you’re trying to reach out to, as well as what you’re hoping to get out of reaching out to them, it’s time to conceptualize what exactly is the message you’re trying to get across.
-From brainstorming your latest advertising campaign to drafting weekly company newsletters, the most important thing you can remember to focus on for the message of your communication plan is its content.
+After determining who you’re trying to reach out to, as well as what you’re hoping to get out of reaching out to them, it’s time to conceptualize what the exact message you’re trying to get across.
+From developing your latest homepage headlines to drafting weekly company newsletters, the most important thing you can remember to focus on for the message of your communication plan is its content.

 Evaluating Information and Results

 The final step of developing an effective communication plan comes after you’ve identified your audience, determined your goals, and delivered your message.
 Now it’s time to process information and data that will help your company evaluate how productive your communication plan was, as well as shed light on what you could possibly do differently the next time around.

 Possible means of evaluating the effectiveness of your corporate communication plan can include gauging social media reactions amongst media resources and customers, providing follow up surveys or polls for employees to assess engagement, requiring department leaders to deliver monthly reports examining helpful statistics or feedback, or analyzing overall changes in productivity at the year’s end.